Probability inequalities and tail estimates for metric semigroups: Introduction and main results

 \end{theorem}

-Remark that Theorem~\ref{Thj} generalizes the original Hoffmann-J{\o}rgensen inequality in three ways: (i)~mathematically it strengthens the state-of-the-art even for real variables; (ii)~it unifies previous results by Johnson and Schechtman [{\it Ann.~Prob.}~17], Klass and Nowicki [{\it Ann.~Prob.} 28], and Hitczenko and Montgomery-Smith [{\it Ann.~Prob.}~29] in the Banach space literature; and (iii) the result holds in the most primitive setting needed to state it, thereby being applicable also to e.g.~Lie groups.
+Remark that Theorem~\ref{Thj} generalizes the original Hoffmann-J{\o}rgensen inequality in three ways: (i)~mathematically it strengthens the state-of-the-art even for real variables; (ii)~it unifies previous results by Johnson and Schechtman~\cite{JS}, Klass and Nowicki~\cite{KN}, and Hitczenko and Montgomery-Smith~\cite{HM} in the Banach space literature; and (iii) the result holds in the most primitive setting needed to state it, thereby being applicable also to e.g.~Lie groups.

 We now discuss several ways in which to estimate the size of sums of independent $\G$-valued random variables, for metric semigroups $\G$.
 We present two results in this section, corresponding to two of the estimation techniques discussed in the introduction.
 (For a third result, see Theorem~\ref{Tbounds}.)